The Divergence Index: A Decomposable Measure of Segregation and Inequality: Comparing the Divergence Index and Information Theory Index

 \(H_i\) takes its minimum value, which is typically less than zero, when a local area has an even mix of groups, regardless of the city's diversity.
 The minimum value of \(H_i\) is a decreasing function of the city's overall diversity.
 (Recall that \(H_i\) is 1 minus the ratio of local diversity to overall diversity.)
 Given the same level of local diversity, the value of \(H_i\) will be lower in a city with a less overall diversity than in a city with more overall diversity.
 This is demonstrated in Figure \ref{fig:compareHD} by comparing across cities.
 The inflection point, or minimum value, of the function for \(H_i\) is 0 in city A where there is an even mix of groups, slightly negative in city B, and even more negative in city C, which is the least diverse city with a 90-10 mix of groups.

 If local areas are marginally more diverse, on average, than the overall population, then \(H\) will be negative.\footnote{Negative values of \(H\) occur when \(\bar{E_i}\) is greater than \(E\).
 (Recall that \(H=1-\cfrac{\bar{E_i}}{E}\).)
-In a previous section, I explained the conditions under which this occurs.} Reardon and O'Sullivan (2004) interpret negative values of \(H\) as indicating ``hyper-integration'' -- each group is more equally represented in local areas, on average, than in the overall population.* In contrast, \(D\) and \(D_i\) are never negative (Cover and Thomas 2006).
+In a previous section, I explained the conditions under which this occurs.} \citet{Reardon:2004vl} interpret negative values of \(H\) as indicating ``hyper-integration'' --- each group is more equally represented in local areas, on average, than in the overall population.
+In contrast, \(D\) and \(D_i\) are never negative \citep{Cover:2006ub}.

-The results for the indexes are the \emph{same} when there is an even mix of groups in the city population, as in city A (Figure \ref{fig:cityA}).
+The values of the indexes are the \emph{same} when there is an even mix of groups in the city population, as in city A (Figure \ref{fig:cityA}).
 If the proportion of each group in local areas is the same as the city proportions, then both indexes equal zero.
-If all local areas are monoracial, such that each group is either 100\% or 0\% of the local population, then both city-level indexes reach their maximum value.
+If all local areas are monoracial, such that each group is either 100 percent or 0 percent of the local population, then both city-level indexes reach their maximum value.
 If the proportion of each group varies across local areas, then the measures would each find some degree of segregation or relative homogeneity.
-Moreover, the results for both indexes will be the same in the rare case that the overall population is maximally diverse.
+Moreover, the values of both indexes will be the same in the rare case that the overall population is maximally diverse.